rei/rei-cedar-docs/docs/list/api.md

 ## Accessibility
 The `cdr-list` component has decoupled the semantic tags `ul` and `ol` from the visual presentation provided by our modifiers.

-This section is focused on sematic implementations of list.
+This section is focused on semantic implementations of list.

 **Note** that it is perfectly valid to render a semantic ordered list `ol` as a visually non styled or bulleted list using our modifiers.
 ```